DFTechTeam1/DF-Taliban/README.md

 The **Auto Delete App** is designed to help users register tasks for automatic deletion of files or folders at a future time.
 This tool is particularly useful for automating cleanup tasks and managing data retention policies.

 ## Features
-- [x] Register tasks for future file or folder deletion.
+- [x] Register tasks for future file or folder deletion (Supported delete file or folder direcly after trigger time is passed).
 - [ ] Unregister tasks.

 ## Project Structure